Van der Waals interaction at short and long distances: a pedagogical path from stationary to time-dependent perturbation

 \subsection{The instantaneous approximation}

 When the speeds involved in the electrons' motion are much smaller than $c$, one can neglect the coupling between the current and the vector potential.
-Only the Coulomb term remains to account for the interaction between the two atoms.
-The dynamical (transverse) part of the EM field becomes effectively decoupled from the atoms; thus, the interaction between atoms is completely encoded in the Lagrangian
+This is the instantaneous approximation: photons do not mediate retardation effects, and the only field remnant relevant for the atom-atom interaction is the Coulomb energy.
+The transverse part of the EM field becomes effectively decoupled from the atoms; thus, the effective Lagrangian used in this subsection is

-The Coulomb term may be written in terms of the polarization.\cite{cohen1989photons} Since each atom contains two equal and opposite charges, we have
+The Coulomb term may be written in terms of the polarization\cite{cohen1989photons}.
+Since each atom contains two equal and opposite charges, we have

 so that

 with polarization ${\mathbf P} = \sum_\alpha {\mathbf P}_\alpha$ and

 Equation~(\ref{eq:rho_p}) allows us to express the Coulomb energy in the alternative form